A Taste of East Canada

 On your second day, you’ll take a cruise along the Thousand Islands.
 You’ll pass Boldt Castle and the lavish homes of the rich and famous.
 During the boat trip, you’ll learn the ins and outs of the region, including stories that introduce you to the history and treasures of the Lost Ships… all without needing a wetsuit!
 Before returning to port, you will also learn to make the world-renowned 1000 Islands salad dressing.
 Once you return to shore, you can take a visit to the 130-meter-high Thousand Island tower, it gives you different panoramic views from the observation decks where you can marvel at the wide surroundings and view the St Lawrence River and Thousand Islands from above.
 You can spend this evening getting to know some locals in the cosy pub.

-Today you will arrive in Canada’s dynamic Capital, Ottawa.
+Swapping the Thousand Islands to Canada’s dynamic Capital, you’ll journey 2 hours to Ottawa.
 Once you’ve settled in, it’s time to discover the city.
 Get yourself to Parliament Hill and wander around the Peace Tower, or take a stop at the ByWard market, a perfect place for a bite to eat and browse the mini stalls featuring local arts and crafts.
 You’ll find plenty of bars and restaurants in the area, where you can spend your evening, some even overlooking the canal.

 After breakfast the next day, you’ll board an amphibus (a bus that transforms into a boat) that’ll drive you by land and over water through the picturesque capital.
 The 1-hour journey takes you along a scenic, entertaining and educational journey, where you’ll learn about the unique history and see over 50 different significant sites that the city has to offer.

 Days 7-9 – Wildlife & Wilderness of Algonquin